padthai-sketch/Crypto-Sentiment-Analysis/README.md

 3. [Named Entity Recognition](#Named-Entity-Recognition)

-### Questions:

-Q: Which coin had the highest mean positive score?

-*A: Bitcoin has the highest score at 0.051*

-Q: Which coin had the highest compound score?

-*A: Bitcoin has the highest score at 92%*

-Q. Which coin had the highest positive score?

-*A: Bitcoin*
+### According to the Sentiment Analysis of Bitcoin and Ethereum news indicates that Bitcoin outperform Ethereum by having the highest average score at 0.051.
+It also receives higher positive score and compound score.

+(Pic)